 Narelle B: I've had my Thermomix for only a few months.
-I also have a son who is almost 18 and has Down syndrome.
+I also have a son who is almost 18 and has Downs syndrome.
 Whilst his gross motor skills are similar to any person of his age, the thought of him wielding a knife, and using an open flame, or even electric hotplate, makes me panic.
 My son LOVES learning to use the Thermomix, and I can see it being of massive assistance in increasing his independence.
-I think a Thermomix should be part of every persons Disability Care package!
+I think a Thermomix should be part of every person's Disability Care package!

-Carly S: We have a 5 ½ year old with Cerebral Palsy and bought a thermi so we could blend real food fine enough to go through a gastrostomy tube.
+Carly S: We have a 5 ½ year old with Cerebral Palsy and bought a Thermomix so we could blend real food fine enough to go through a gastrostomy tube.
 Since buying it though we have a much broader repertoire of food and if he's having trouble eating a particular texture I can always blend it up a bit finer for him.

-Natasha C: My shoulder, arm, hand injury was what prompted us to first consider the Thermomix.
+Natasha C: My shoulder, arm and hand injury was what prompted us to first consider the Thermomix.
 I find it incredibly painful to chop and stir but love cooking and baking.
 The Thermomix quite literally gave me back my independence in the kitchen and allowed me to continue with at least one passion in my life despite the loss of so many more.

-Nicola D: My oldest child is 11 and has aspergers.
+Nicola D: My oldest child is 11 and has Asperger's.
 He now wants to learn how to cook but I don't feel confident about him standing next to a cooker.
 Thermomix to the rescue once again.

 Kylie B: A relative who has arthritis bought it so she could still do all her baking without having to knead by hand (amongst all the other functions that involve heavy use of your hands).
-Great to read about how it is helping other people!

 Michelle B: I have Cerebral Palsy & my Thermomix has made cooking and most preparation so much easier.
 My hubby loves it too.
 We've had ours almost three years and we are still discovering new things it can do constantly.
 I still wish I didn't have to cook though!

 Thank you to everyone who has shared.
-If you have a disability and have a thermomix please feel free to share your experience with us.
+If you have a disability and have a Thermomix please feel free to share your experience with us.